Production and Production Management in Film & TV: A Guide for Production Managers

 Scheduling and Budgeting Tools

 • connactz is a platform for film productions with live crew availability checks, a central calendar, and a crew communication hub.
-Its Staffing Agent automates artist requests via email, so producers save hours of calls and messages.
+Its Team-Staffing automates artist requests via email, so producers save hours of calls and messages.

 • Celtx simplifies call sheets and daily schedules for smaller crews.